UltraStar-Deluxe/USDX/COMPILING.md

 # Windows installer
 The CI does this for you, but if you need to do it manually:
+- Complete the set of DLLs in the `game` directory using a matching release from [here](https://github.com/UltraStar-Deluxe/mxe).
 - Create Windows portable version: zip the contents of the `game` directory
 - Create Windows installer:
   * Install NSIS (also install the Graphics and Language components during setup)